 Every time you turn around it seems someone needs your email address.
 Every app you sign up for, every purchase at a retailer, almost everything you do online requires an email.
-Even filling out a job application can require you to give you email on the contact form.
+Even filling out a job application can require you to give you an email on the contact form.
 So many emails eventually means getting sales messages, spam, and a full inbox.
 In a perfect world, we would all love to get bye with just one email, but receiving dozens of sales emails per day is something most people try to avoid.
-Which is one reason disposable domains were created in the first place.
+Which is one reason disposable domains were created in the first place?

 But what are disposable domains?
 And how do they impact email marketing?

 Disposable Domains are emails associated with disposable, temporary domains.
 These are the 5, 7, 10-minute emails and even ones that can last longer that WILL deliver, then explode.
 So why would you want to have these in your email lists?
 If you’re still not understanding let’s look at an example.

 It is important to understand that there are two types of disposable domains:

 - Shared emails that live forever that the entire public can access.
 There is no password required.
 This is a huge security risk, as these emails can be shared with millions of individuals if you think about how many people put in “John@disposabledomain.com” These are pointless emails from a marketing perspective and a waste of resources if you send to them.

 - Dedicated timed accounts – Dedicated to an individual for a specific amount of time.

 Disposable domains are emails that are set to die over time that WILL PASS verification, but Email Hygiene is able to identify them.
 You may be asking yourself how Email Hygiene can detect disposable domains?
 Well, hygiene can detect it through a known suppression model and through active scanning.
 Saving you valuable marketing resources and potential problems, but more on that later.